Sjlver/Sjlver.github.io/_posts/2014-10-12-a-travellers-diary-part-three.md

 nothing like it is to be seen.

 I reach the main road and head north.
 A sign tells me I'm at mile 35.
-Ward is eight miles from here, [...]
-[FIXME] is twenty, and to the national park it's about 45 miles.
+Ward is eight miles from here, Allenspark is twenty, and to the national park it's about 45 miles.
 I decide to hitchhike for real this time, with thumb out and everything.
 I wonder if it will work.